TYPO3-Documentation/t3docs-tools/README.rst

 t3doc-tools
 ===========

-Suite of tools, mostly for bulk changes in the TYPO3 documentation repositories and to output some statistics.
+Suite of tools, mostly for bulk changes in the repositories of the TYPO3 Documentation Team and the TYPO3 Core Team, and to output some statistics, where

-* part of this is written in PHP (focused on remote actions in GitHub)
+* part of this is written in PHP (focused on remote actions in GitHub) and
-* some of them are bash scripts (focused on local actions in the cloned repositories)
+* some of them are bash scripts (focused on local actions in the cloned repositories).

 Installation
 ============